 There are some top real estate bloggers who provide helpful information in this post.
 If you are selling a home, this is an article that is worth scanning.
 You may pick up a tip or two that you were not otherwise aware of.
 Without a doubt, there is some great real estate advice found here.

 Reasons to Reduce Your Home Price

 So how do you know when it is time to reduce your home price?
-In the article, you will see some obvious signs on when a price reduction becomes necessary.
+In the article, you will see some visible signs on when a price reduction becomes necessary.
 If you want to have success selling your home, price it right from day one!

 41 Home Selling Mistakes Not to Make

 Selling your home does not have to be rocket science.
-Most of the time a successful home sale is based on common sense.
-When it has been a long time since your last home sale, or you have never done so before it is not that uncommon to make home selling mistakes.
+Most of the time, a successful home sale is based on common sense.
+When it has been a long time since your last home sale or you have never done so before, it is not that uncommon to make home selling mistakes.
 Real Estate blogger Lynn Pineda, does an excellent job of explaining some of the problems that can occur in real estate sales and how to avoid them.

 Flooring and Selling a Home

-One of the first things a buyer will notice when looking at a home are the floors.
-The floors in your home really make a statement with a buyer especially when they are not in good shape.
+One of the first things a buyer will notice when looking at a home is the floors.
+The floors in your home really make a statement with a buyer, especially when they are not in good shape.
 One of the questions real estate agents get quite often is which floors should be replaced when selling a home?
 Most people will also want advice on what to replace them with.

 Should it be new carpets?
 How about hardwood flooring?
 Is Pergo an excellent flooring choice?
 These questions and more are answered in the article over at the Flooring Girl's blog.

 One of the beauties of owning a home is the tax benefits.
 Many people do not realize that when you sell a house and are single, the first $250,000 in profit is tax-free.
 If you are married, this is bumped up to a $500,000 tax exclusion.
 While many people do not have the same equity in their homes as they used to when markets rise, this becomes far more important.